Ethiopia tries to mediate Sudan crisis after bloodshed

 The opposition, which is demanding civilian government, says 113 people were killed in the storming of a protest camp on Monday and subsequent crackdown.
 The government put the toll at 61 people, including three security personnel.

+After holding talks with Abiy, one member of the opposition’s delegation, Mohammad Esmat, was arrested by security forces, sources from his party said.
+The military council could not immediately be reached for comment.

-Abiy’s visit came the day after the Ethiopian-headquartered African Union bloc suspended Sudan, backing the opposition’s demand for civilian rule.
+Abiy made his visit the day after the Ethiopian-headquartered African Union bloc suspended Sudan, backing the opposition’s demand for civilian rule.

 Abiy was welcomed by Lieutenant General Shams El Din Kabbashi, spokesman for the Transitional Military Council (TMC).
 He later hosted a meeting with the opposition Declaration of Freedom and Change Forces (DFCF) alliance.